Donald Gorrie: Scottish Parliament

-But his lifelong passion in politics was to see the establishment of a Scottish Parliament, and sit as a Member of it.
-So when the Scottish Parliament was established by the referendum of 1997, he announced he would retire from Westminster after just one term as an MP to stand for the new Scottish Parliament.
-He was therefore elected in 1999, as Liberal Democrat MSP for the Central Scotland region (retiring from Westminster at the next General Election in 2001).
+Gorrie's "lifelong passion" in politics was to see the establishment of a Scottish Parliament, and to sit as a Member of it.
+So when the Scottish Parliament was established by the referendum of 1997, he announced he would retire from the House of Commons after just one term as an MP to stand for the new Scottish Parliament.
+He was duly elected in 1999 as Liberal Democrat MSP for the Central Scotland region, and thus retired from Westminster at the following general election in 2001.

 Opponents

 A feisty and independent-minded politician, he was always fiercely loyal to his liberal instincts, and had a particular mistrust of the Labour Party, which he saw as centralist and corrupt.
 He was firmly on the radical left of the Liberal Democrats, believing in full-scale political reform and significant increases in spending on public services.
-This put him at odds with the more cautious party leadership at the time, and he was often seen as a renegade member of the 'awkward squad,' for example in his implacable opposition to the coalition with the Labour Party formed after the 1999 elections (he was one of only three of his party's MSPs to vote against it).
+This put him at odds with the more centrist party leadership at the time, and he was often seen as a renegade member of the 'awkward squad,' for example in his implacable opposition to the coalition with the Labour Party formed after the 1999 elections (he was one of only three of his party's MSPs to vote against it).

 Gorrie disliked his characterisation as a rebel, pointing to the fact that (unlike the pro-coalition MSPs) he was merely sticking to the Liberal Democrats' manifesto commitments.

 Second term

-As time passed, and particularly after he was re-elected for a second term as MSP in 2003, he mellowed, however, and – confined to the backbenches with no hope of ministerial appointment – he concentrated on campaigning on a number of particular themes which interested him.
+As time passed, and particularly after he was re-elected for a second term as MSP in 2003, he mellowed, however, and–confined to the backbenches with no hope of ministerial appointment–he concentrated on campaigning on a number of particular themes which interested him.
 His boldness and eye for publicity endeared him to a media corps that was often starved of stories by the cautious and tightly-controlled party machines that operated at Holyrood, and he became associated with a number of individual causes, like the spiralling cost and mismanagement of the Holyrood building project, and later his campaign against the sectarianism that plagued Scottish society.
 Though controversial at first, this latter campaign raised the profile of the issue until eventually it was taken up by First Minister Jack McConnell, who instigated a series of legislative attempts to deal with the issue.

-Disliked by some (mainly those in what he would term 'the establishment') for the uncompromising stances he has taken, Donald Gorrie is nevertheless widely respected for his consistency of principle and his long record of service to liberal politics and public life in general.
+Disliked by some (mainly those in what he would term 'the establishment') for the uncompromising stances he has taken, Gorrie was nevertheless said to be widely respected for his consistency of principle and his long record of service to liberal politics and public life in general.
 He retired from the Scottish Parliament at the 2007 elections.
-He upset the party leadership during the campaign by saying the Lib Dems should 'never say never' to an independence referendum – as that would resign them to another coalition with the Labour Party.
+He upset the Liberal Democrat leadership during that campaign by saying that the party should 'never say never' to an independence referendum, as that would consign them to another coalition with the Labour Party.